Edsch9086/StormworksLua/TankController/scope.md

     - fast response time
     - stable at high speeds

+- handles naturally, as one would expect a tank drive to handle

 ### - be viable for use in stormworks
 - lightweight on resources